Max Planck Institute for Biological Intelligence: Scientific scope

-Scientific research at the Max Planck Institute for Biological Intelligence is thematically divided into seven research departments and 17 independent research groups.
+Scientific research at the Max Planck Institute for Biological Intelligence is thematically divided into five research departments and 13 independent research groups.
 Numerous thematic connections between the groups result in a lively exchange and numerous collaborations within the institute.

 Biological intelligence describes the ability to achieve complex goals.
 Animal organisms are able to attain this for example by means of calculation, planning and decision-making—as individuals or in groups.
 The brains and the associated behavior that we can observe today are the result of evolution due to the successful adaptation to previously mastered challenges.

 The goal of research at MPI-BI is to decipher the mechanisms of biological intelligence at its various levels.
 Research approaches ranging from the investigation of molecular interactions to those of entire groups of individuals.
 A particular focus lays on animal behavior in its natural environment, as the adaptation of biological systems occurs in harmony with their surroundings.
 The study of the brain in its natural environment thus provides insight, for example, into how organisms communicate with each other and change their environment, or how social interactions lead to the formation of differentiated societies.